-Amid ongoing trade tension with the U.S. and downward pressure on the domestic economy, Beijing announced a range of stimulus measures, including tax and fee cuts, during the 11-day legislative session that ended Friday.
+Amid ongoing trade tension with the U.S. and downward pressure on the domestic economy, Beijing announced a range of stimulus measures, including tax and fee cuts, during the 11-day legislative session that ended on March 15.

 On foreign affairs, officials took a strong stance.
 They sought to justify ramped up military spending, and vigorously defended technology giants such as Huawei Technologies that are under attack from Washington.